Can you appeal a decision that cancels a visa when the decision is made under section 501?

 How long will the section 501 appeal process take?

-If you have appealed to the Tribunal, hearings are listed for a one day heading but this can proceed beyond one day.
+If you have appealed to the Tribunal, hearings are listed for a one-day hearing, but this can proceed beyond one day.
 Decisions are received within a relatively short period of time.

 Litigation in the Federal Court is different to how cases for revocation are run at the AAT.
 Make sure your advisor is experienced in running section 501 appeals.

-List of forensic psychologists – May help with your section 501 appeal
+List of forensic psychologists who may help with your section 501 appeal

-Please let me know what you experience is with these psychologists and whether you are aware of others who could be added to this list.
+Please do let me know what your experience is with these psychologists and whether you are aware of others who could be added to this list.

-Perhaps the biggest issue and winning a case where a visa has been cancelled because of failing the character test is the challenge to show to the decision-maker that there is no risk of re-offending.
-Of course this is very difficult to show yourself.
-You will, of course, feel that you are rehabilitated and you may not have any motivation to re-offend.
+Perhaps the biggest issue in winning a case where a visa has been cancelled because of failing the character test is the challenge to show to the decision-maker that there is no risk of re-offending.
+Of course, this is very difficult to show yourself.
+Naturally, you will feel that you are rehabilitated and you may not have any motivation to re-offend.
 A psychologist report might be useful to assist you to demonstrate or corroborate what in fact is the risk of re-offending.

 Even if you are successful in quashing a decision of the minister in the Federal Court, your success may be very hollow.

-Winning a section 501 case can be hollow.
-This is because there is a power for the minister to simply remake the decision to cancel once again (except on the second occasion to learn from whatever error was made the first time around, when the decision was first made, but to again cancel the visa …. but this time do so in a manner where the decision is impeccable in the sense that cannot be challenged as having been infected with any legal error.
+This is because there is a power for the minister to simply remake the decision to cancel once again, except on the second occasion to learn from whatever error was made when the decision was first taken, and to again cancel the visa …. but this time do so in a manner where the decision is impeccable in the sense that it cannot be challenged as having been infected with any legal error.

 Where should you start?